rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 Outliers can be detected by identifying points that deviate significantly from the centroid:

-- With multidimensional data, distance metrics are required to measure deviation, e.g. the **Euclidean distance** `$$ d(x, y) = \displaystyle\sqrt{ \sum_{i=1}^n (x_i - y_i)^2 } $$`
+- Suitable distance metrics are required to measure deviation, e.g. the **Euclidean distance** `$$ d(x, y) = \displaystyle\sqrt{ \sum_{i=1}^n (x_i - y_i)^2 } $$`
+- Points with a deviation from the mean that exceed a certain are flagged as outliers.

+> [!NOTE]
-- Points outside, e.g., **±3 standard deviations** from the mean are flagged as outliers (for normally distributed data, 99.7% lie within ±3 standard deviations).
+> For normally distributed data, 99.7% lie within ±3 standard deviations from the mean.
+Therefore, a threshold of **±3 standard deviations** is often used.

 > [!WARNING]
-> Other distance measure may work better for non-homogeneous data, such as the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) which accounts for correlations and scale, measuring how far a point lies from the centroid relative to the data distribution.
+> Other distance measures may work better for non-homogeneous data, such as the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) which accounts for correlations and scale, measuring how far a point lies from the centroid relative to the data distribution.

 ---